bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/required-pages-for-github-repository.md

 Depending on the licence you choose, add boilerplate text for the applicable licence to your README file.

 ## ReadMe<a name="readme"></a>
 GitHub has extensive documentation on how to create a good README file for your repository.
-Follow these guidelines when you create your readme.
+Follow these guidelines when you create your README.

 For more information, see [About READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes).